brxken128/dexios-book/src/technical-details/Keys.md

-## Handling Keys
+## Obtaining the Key

-All keys are wrapped in a `Secret<>`, provided by the [secrecy crate](https://docs.rs/secrecy/latest/secrecy/).
+All keys are wrapped in a `Secret<>`.
 This ensures that data does not leak, is not copied and is zeroed on drop.
 It only stays in memory for as long as it needs to.

+The key is checked, once, to ensure that it is not empty.

-Once obtained, passwords are then safely transported to the `argon2id` function.
+Once the length has been validated, keys are then safely transported to the `argon2id` function.
 See [Password Hashing](#password-hashing) for more information.

 ### Reading from the Terminal

 While reading from the terminal, the passwords are stored as `String`s.
+We use `termion` to handle password entry, this way your input is hidden.

 On encryption, where you need to enter the password twice, they are compared.
 The `String` used for validation is safely zeroed out, and the original is consumed into a `Vec<u8>`.